Eze-Falana/Eze-Falana/README.md

 ## 🎯 Goals

-- Continue learning advanced penetration testing techniques.
+- Continue learning and familiarising myself with SIEM tools.
 - Contribute to open-source cybersecurity tools and projects.
 - Earn CYSA+.